LightSBB-M: Bridging Schr\"odinger and Bass for Generative Diffusion Modeling: Experimental Setup

 For these experiments, we set the model hyperparameters to $t_{\text{model}}=8$ and $d_{\text{model}}=32$ with $J=50$ potentials in the Gaussian mixture.
-To remain consistent with the setup in \cite{tong2024simulationfree}, we use $\eps=1$ for all datasets, except for \textit{moons $\!\rightarrow\!8$ gaussians}, where we set $\eps=5$.
-Moreover, we use $K=25$ iterations for the \textit{$\mathcal{N}\!\rightarrow\!\text{moons}$} dataset, as this setting provides more stable and consistent results.
+To remain consistent with the setup in \citep{tong2024simulationfree}, we use $\eps=1$ for all datasets, except for \textit{moons $\!\rightarrow\!8$ gaussians}, where we set $\eps=5$.
 Table~\ref{tab:all_beta_2d} reports the 2-Wasserstein distances ($\mathcal{W}_2$) obtained for varying values of $\beta$ across all considered datasets.

+\paragraph{Influence of $\beta$.} Figure~\ref{fig:w2_beta} (left) shows that $\mathcal{W}_2$ distances decrease rapidly as $\beta$ increases from $10$ to $100$, except for $\mathcal{N}\!\rightarrow\!8\text{gaussians}$ which keeps increasing, with optimal performance achieved between $\beta = 10$ and $100$ across all datasets.
+Beyond $\beta = 100$, performance slightly degrades, suggesting an intermediate $\beta$ value provides the best trade-off between drift and volatility.
 Figure~\ref{fig:beta_all} visualizes the transport results for all $\beta$ values.
 In each subplot, the initial distribution $\mu_0$ is shown in \textit{blue}, and the transported distribution $\mu_T$ is shown in \textit{orange}.
 For the smallest tested value, $\beta = 1$, the algorithm fails to converge.
 This behavior can be attributed to the violation of the required condition $\beta > \frac{1}{T}$, which is not satisfied when $T = 1$.

+\paragraph{Convergence of the outer loop.} Figure~\ref{fig:w2_beta} (right) shows the normalized 2-Wasserstein distance $\mathcal{W}_2(k) / \mathcal{W}_2(1)$ as a function of the number of outer iterations $K$ for two synthetic benchmarks with both $\beta = 100$ and $\beta=10$, in order to illustrate the two regimes.
+Values are normalized by the first-iteration distance to allow comparison across tasks with different absolute scales, and averaged across multiple seeds.
+Both tasks exhibit rapid convergence within the first 3--5 iterations, after which the $\mathcal{W}_2$ distance plateaus.
+The $\mathcal{N} \to \text{8gaussians}$ task converges monotonically, while $\mathcal{N} \to \text{Moons}$ stabilizes with minor fluctuations but shows no divergence.
+This empirically justifies the choice of $K = 5$ used throughout our experiments and suggests that the alternating procedure converges in practice, despite the absence of a formal convergence proof for the outer loop.